z-logo

 Litmaps

 Litmaps helps you visually map the connections between research papers, making it easier to trace how studies are related and how knowledge of a topic has evolved over time.
 Researchers can start with a single ‘key’ paper, and Litmaps will generate an interactive citation network, revealing clusters of related research.
-This kind of visual exploration sets it apart from any other AI tool for research.
+This kind of visual exploration sets it apart from other AI tools for research.

 • Best for: Tracking and creating citation network charts to understand the development of a research field.